upcmd/updocs-content/logs/c0105_vvvv.md

       "jerry": "this is jerry"
     })

-    modest_brattain2: overall final exec vars:
+    reverent_fermi8: overall final exec vars:

     (*core.Cache)({
-      "tom": "this is tom",
+      "jerry": "this is jerry",
-      "jerry": "this is jerry"
+      "tom": "this is tom"
     })

     ~SubStep1: [print:  ]